 Let’s say, you are located in New York, and your offshore dedicated team is somewhere in India or Eastern Europe.
 How to be sure you’ll be understood?

 It all depends on team’s professional level.
-Top IT outsourcing companies work with American clients for years, they are not new to cultural specifics.
+Top outsourcing software development companies work with American clients for years, they are not new to cultural specifics.

 If your project is global, having an international team is a great advantage.